NanoNets/SignatureDetectionDataset/Readme.md

 ** **

-# Build an Object Detector for detecting Vehicles on Indian Roads
+# Build a Signature Detector for detecting Signatures in Documents

 >**Note:** Make sure you have python and pip installed on your system if you don't visit [Python](https://www.python.org/downloads/release/python-2714/)